 - Please note - Child Support Agency (CSA) deductions require the employee's reference number to be entered in the Payment Reference field (when you set up the deduction on the employee's pay run inclusions page).

-- Enter any notes if you want the employee to see them on their pay slip.
+- Enter any notes that you want the employee to see on their pay slip.